DeerTears/Button-Shader-Sandwich/README.md

-Add scenetree walkthrough and screenshots to README

 # Button-Shader-Sandwich
-A Godot demo that lets you click buttons on either side of a shader.
+A Godot demo that shows how to click buttons on either side of a shader.

 ![](screenshots/project-preview.PNG)